How should I collaborate and share in Power BI?

 Apps in the Power BI service

-Collaborate with coworkers to create an app
+Collaborate with coworkers in an app workspace

 Apps are easy to find and install in the Power BI service (https://powerbi.com).
 You can send your business users a direct link to the app, or they can search for it in AppSource.
 If your Power BI administrator give you permissions, you can install an app automatically in your coworkers' Power BI accounts.
 Read more about publishing your apps.